 - In the last 14 days, have you been confirmed positive for COVID-19? - Are you currently experiencing, or have you recently experienced, any acute respiratory illness symptoms such as fever, cough, sore throat, or shortness of breath that cannot be attributed to any other heath condition? - Have you tested positive for COVID-19 regardless of symptoms? - In the last 14 days, have you been exposed to a person likely to have or who has been confirmed positive for COVID-19?
-The FAA states that exposures of concern include: - o a sick household member or intimate partner; - o taking care of a sick person without using personal protective equipment (PPE); or - being within six feet of a sick person (including co-workers and passengers) for a prolonged period of time (i.e. 10 minutes or longer) - Have you been in close contact with anyone who is exhibiting acute respiratory illness symptoms? - List your recent travel. - Are you or any household members awaiting COVID-19 test results?
+The FAA states that exposures of concern include: - o a sick household member or intimate partner; - o taking care of a sick person without using personal protective equipment (PPE); or - being within six feet of a sick person (including co-workers and passengers) for a prolonged period of time (i.e. 10 minutes or longer) - Have you been in close contact with anyone who is exhibiting acute respiratory illness symptoms? - Are you or any household members awaiting COVID-19 test results?

 MSU Students and Faculty must complete a daily COVID 19 self assessment before entering North Star Aviation facilities and/or aircraft.
-The daily assessment can be found at https://mnscu.co1.qualtrics.com/jfe/form/SV 3xauilqVeoL6unH
+The daily assessment can be found at https://mnscu.co1.qualtrics.com/jfe/form/SV_3xauilqVeoL6unH

-By entering North Star Aviation facilities and/or aircraft, it is implied the individual has undergone the above self-screening, has answered "no" to all screening questions, and notified NSA of any travel within the past 14 days.
+By entering North Star Aviation facilities and/or aircraft, it is implied the individual has undergone the above self-screening, has answered "no" to all screening questions.